Soro82/horse-riding/README.md

 #### Accessibility

-### Unfixed bugs

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are:

-    In the GitHub repository, navigate to the settings tab From the source section drop-down menu, select the Master Branch Once the Master Branch has been selected, the page provided the link to the website
+* In the GitHub repository, navigate to the settings tab.
+* From the source section drop-down menu, select the Master Branch.
+* Once the Master Branch has been selected, the page provided the link to the website.

-The live link can be found here
+Click [here](https://soro82.github.io/horse-riding/) for the live link.

 ## Credits

-The code to make the social media links was taken from the CI Love Running project.
+* The code to make the social media links was taken from the CI Love Running project.
-The images were downloaded from Pexels.
+* The images were downloaded from Pexels.
-I used resizepixel.com to reduce the size of my images.
+* I used www.resizepixel.com to reduce the size of my images.
-Converted images from jpg to webp using pixelied.com.
+* The images were converted from jpg to webp using www.pixelied.com.
-The paragraph about show jumping was copied from www.horseandhound.co.uk The paragraph about cross country horse riding was copied from www.wikipedia.com The paragraph about hacking was copied from www.horseandhound.co.uk The paragraph about dressage was copied from www.horsesportireland.com
+* The paragraph about show jumping was copied from www.horseandhound.co.uk.
+* The paragraph about cross country horse riding was copied from www.wikipedia.com.
+* The paragraph about hacking was copied from www.horseandhound.co.uk.
+* The paragraph about dressage was copied from www.horsesportireland.com.
+* I used www.w3schools.com to learn how to use Flexbox in CSS.
+* I got help with my first readme file from www.github.com/kera-cudmore/readme-examples and the Love Running readme file on the Code Institute LMS.